HARSHharsh123/Loan-Prediction-by-HS/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests for any enhancements or bug fixes.

+## Future Enhancements
+1. Could include additional features such as historical loan data analysis or personalized recommendations for improving loan eligibility.

+2. Integration with real-time data sources for more accurate predictions.

 ## License
 This project is licensed under the MIT License.